vistadataproject/vistadataproject.github.io/demo/PCE/immunization.md

 ## Create a Immunization
+"
 Once a new progress note is created, click Encounter above the New Note.
-Select a primary provider by Add the name first to Current Providers to this encounter and click the Primary button.
+Select a primary provider by adding (Add button) the name first to Current Providers to this encounter and click the Primary button.
 ![](../images/PCE/primary.png)

 Select the "Immunization" tab.
 Enter "add" in the search box and select a procedure.